 If you have homeowners insurance that covers a peril like a hurricane or fire, you will be required to comply with certain post-loss conditions.
 When a homeowner fails to comply with these conditions, the insurance carrier will frequently use non-compliance as a basis for denying the claim.
 One of the most important post-loss conditions is the requirement that the insured provide a sworn proof of loss.
 The form must detail your damages and the value of the loss.

 Although a number of policies contain coverage for perils related to storms like hail or wind, you might need to purchase special coverage if you live in areas particularly prone to such risks like near the coastline.

-Does my flood coverage pay for damage to my basement?
+Does your flood coverage pay for damage to your basement?

-Will I be required to pay more than one deductible if I make a claim for both structural damage and property damage?
+Will you be required to pay more than one deductible if you make a claim for both structural damage and personal property damage?

-How do I take care of my finances and documents in the event of a hurricane or other form of national disaster?
+How do you take care of your finances and documents in the event of a hurricane or other form of national disaster?

 When a hurricane or other serious natural disaster occurs, your access to financial institutions or ATMs might be limited.
 If a hurricane is predicted, you might want to withdraw cash prior to the storm and ensure that you have a credit card with available credit to obtain necessities and supplies.
 Financial and legal documents should be kept in a safe place that you can access if the city is shutdown.

-What do I do if I do not have enough homeowners insurance to cover the cost associated with replacing or repairing my home?
+What do you do if you do not have enough homeowners insurance to cover the cost associated with replacing or repairing your home?